 The whole concept here is also the idea of making “Hell Yeah” level songs.
 And speaking of that…

-My friend Derek Sivers (original founder of CD Baby and amazing writer and blogger at www.sivers.org) created this “Hell Yeah” epiphany for me - and it TOTALLY relates to songs and your job as a professional songwriter / artist..
+My friend Derek Sivers (original founder of CD Baby and amazing writer, person and one the best blogs / podcasts at www.sivers.org) created this “Hell Yeah” epiphany, which really resonated with me.
+In my opinion, it TOTALLY relates to songs and your job as a professional songwriter / artist.
 Watch this video, and as an exercise, try applying this mindset to not just the current batch of your songs in progress, but also your upcoming cowrites and where you’re spending time.
 Are these really in the “Hell Yeah” category?

 This idea I think is essential not just for songwriters – but especially for producers!